 Do you love to meditate?
 Would you love to meditate more often with other meditators?
 Or are you just curious and would like to experience different approaches?
 You can!

 We are delighted that the very successful Osho meditation retreats we used to run on Dartmoor will now continue – and very cheaply.
 They will happen at a more convenient and more available venue near London.

 Our first three retreat weekends, October and November 2018 and January 2019, were brilliant.
-The next is 18 – 20 January 2019.
+The next is 22 – 24 February 2019.
 The previous retreats had the themes of “silence”, “witnessing” and “chakras”.

 These are retreats for friends of Osho who’ve done Osho meditations before and just long to meditate together with other meditators.
 Newcomers are very welcome and the meditations and the basics of meditation will be explained, but this is not aimed as a newcomers event or as a teaching workshop.
 While we (Jyoti, Nitya, Islam) are organising the weekend, we do not regard ourselves as “leading” it; it is led by Osho.
 It is to fulfill the longing to meditate with fellow seekers.